-The current outbreak, which started in 1997 and is still continuing, is the worst outbreak ever recorded.
-It has affected many millions of birds, and the strain responsible has proved to be an especially dangerous and virulent one.
+An H5N1 outbreak, which started in 1997, is still continuing, and is the worst outbreak ever recorded.
+It affected many millions of birds, and the strain responsible proved to be an especially dangerous and virulent one.

 Why are there so many strains of flu, and what’s the difference?

 A hallmark of flu viruses (human, bird and other animal varieties) is their ability to evade immune defences over time by making changes to the proteins that are present on their surface coats.

 The outer surface of the flu virus contains two main types of protein, that interact with the host’s immune system.
 These are called haemagglutinin and neuraminidase respectively – known as “H” and “N” proteins for short.
 (These are the “spikes” visible on the outer surface of the virus, as seen on electron micrograph images.)

 Each of these proteins exists in the form of several possible variants, resulting in vast numbers of possible combinations and therefore vast numbers of possible strains.
 Immunity is normally specific to each individual strain.

 Over a period of time, gradual, subtle changes in the character and combination of these protein variants (technically known as “antigenic drift”) enables flu viruses to always keep one step ahead of the their host’s immune system, which is why new flu vaccines have to be produced every year against each new season’s predominant strains.